-You can perform the following types of photograph printing with the Canon inkjet printers compatible with the Easy-PhotoPrint (hereinafter, "EPP"):
+You can perform the following types of photograph printing with Canon inkjet printers compatible with Easy-PhotoPrint (hereinafter, "EPP"):

-- Simple printing of RAW images

-- Printing with faithful colors

-- High quality printing using the color reproduction range of Adobe RGB and a Canon inkjet printer
+- Simple printing of RAW images - High quality printing using the color reproduction range of Adobe RGB and a Canon inkjet printer

-To perform this printing, it is necessary to first install EPP version 3.6 or later on your computer.
+To perform this printing, it is necessary to first install EPP version 3.5 or later on your computer.
+When using an Easy-PhotoPrint EX-compatible inkjet printer, it is recommended that you print using Easy-PhotoPrint EX (p.43).